tymourknots/minishell/README.md

 Note

-Windows builds with cl.exe will fail — use WSL or a Unix-like system.
+Windows builds using cl.exe will fail — use WSL or any Unix-like environment.

 🧭 Parsing roadmap (next steps)
 1️⃣ Improved tokenizer

-Split the input correctly while honoring quotes and operators.
+Split input correctly while honoring quotes and operators.

 Keep "quoted text" as one token.